nexus-stc/hyperboria/papers-please/03-roadmap.md

 ### References

 - Maintain graph statistics (at least PageRank) in Summa/Meta API
-- Reference links in Cognitron Web
+- Clickable reference links in Cognitron Web (as in the bot)

 ### Entity Extraction